ReDetection/JBChartView/README.md

 - Simple to use protocols modeled after a UITableView.
 - Highly customizable.
 - Expand & collapse animation support.
+- Works fine with negative values.

-Refer to the <a href="https://github.com/Jawbone/JBChartView/blob/master/CHANGELOG.md"">changelog</a> for an overview of JBChartView's feature history.
+Refer to the <a href="https://github.com/ReDetection/JBChartView/blob/negative-values/CHANGELOG.md"">changelog</a> for an overview of JBChartView's feature history.

 ## Requirements